1. Welcome & Club Identity

 • Build confidence and self-esteem through positive reinforcement

-• Promote AFLW players as role models
+• Promote AFLW players as role models when discussing the game

 6. Skills & Development Pathway